-- The size of the discharge;
+- ► The size of the discharge;

 - The size of the river;

-- ▶ The water quality of the effluent;
+- The water quality of the effluent;

-- The catchment background water quality;
+- The catchment background or reference water quality;

 - Water quality of the receiving surface water resource(s);

-- ▶ The mixing ratio;
+- The mixing ratio;

-- ▶ The effects of seasonality;
+- The effects of seasonality;

-- ► The recognised receiving water users that must be protected;
+- The recognised receiving water users that must be protected;

 - Ecological importance and sensitivity;

-- ▶ The required levels of protection;

-- Potential cumulative effects; - The capability of treatment technologies (BPEO)247; - ► The history, and nature of the activities; - The mitigation hierarchy for decision-making on eutrophication management248; - The need to utilise the assimilative capacity of the water resource to discharge water containing waste or to dispose of waste; and - ► The associated socio-economic consequences.
+- ➤ The requisite levels of water resource protection; - Potential cumulative effects; - The capability of treatment technologies (BPEO)250; - The history, and nature of the activities; - ► The Mitigation Hierarchy for decision-making on eutrophication management251; - The need to utilise the assimilative capacity of the water resource to accept water containing waste or waste; and - ▶ The associated socio-economic consequences.

 Additionally to the uniform application of WDSs, unique WDSs can also be determined on an ad hoc basis, for inclusion in water use authorisations, on a case-by-case basis.
-This may be necessary in the absence of suitable uniform WDSs, or when there is a justified need for deviation, once they are determined, from the uniform WDSs, such as to enforce stricter or more lenient WDSs, in accordance with the Differentiated Approach249.
-Whether enforcing WDSs that were determined on an ad hoc basis, or that were derived
+This may be necessary in the absence of suitable uniform WDSs, or when there is a justified need for deviation, once they are determined, from the uniform WDSs, such as to enforce stricter or more lenient WDSs in accordance with the Differentiated Approach252.
+Whether enforcing WDSs that were determined on an ad hoc basis, or that were derived from any regulation containing uniform WDSs, it is vital that the Receiving Water Quality Objectives Approach253 must be operationalised, either, locally, for the water resource in question or, regionally, for a water resource system type.
+The further the WDSs applicability moves away from a particular water use, the more conservative such WDSs will have to be in order to ensure that effect is given to RDMs (FIGURE 48).